grynoch/intro-dataviz-r/README.md

-# You’ve got the data, now what?
-Communicating your findings effectively and reproducibly using charts produced with R and ggplot2
+# Communicating your findings effectively and reproducibly using charts produced with R and ggplot2
 Introductory class in data visualization with R and ggplot2 taught at the Lamar Soutter Library by Tess Grynoch.
 Class scheduled for 60 minutes.